All Episodes

 Let me save these till Friday for when I get back.

-Let me put them over here.
+Let me put them over here, right next to the story on this.

-Right next to the story on this some idiot is building Noah's Ark because of global warming.
+Some idiot is building Noah's Ark because of global warming.

-I'll put it in the stack uh over there.
+I'll put it in the stack.

-Here's David in Central Ohio.
+Here's David in central Ohio.

 I appreciate your patience.